Update: Feb 2021

 - battery life may be reduced

-- e-juice will be used more quickly
+- vape juice will be used more quickly

-- you are more likely to experience a dry hit
+- you are more likely to experience a dry hit.

 - less electricity flow

-- creating a reduced atomiser heat
+- reduced coil heat

-- a reduced amount of vaper
+- reduced amount of vapour

-- cooler vaper
+- cooler vapour

-- and you may experience a less intense flavour
+- and you may experience a less intense flavour.

 - battery life will be longer